benny-e/guardd/README.md

 Controls the lifecycle of guardd.

  mode
-   `"auto"` → full pipeline (collect → train → detect)
+   -`"auto"` → full pipeline (collect → train → detect)
-   `"collect"` → only collect data
+   -`"collect"` → only collect data
-   `"detect"` → only run detection (requires model)
+   -`"detect"` → only run detection (requires model)

  bootstrap_retry_seconds
-   How often guardd attempts initial training when no model exists During this phase, guardd collects data and periodically pauses to try training Lower for testing, higher for production
+   -How often guardd attempts initial training when no model exists
+   -During this phase, guardd collects data and periodically pauses to try training

  retrain_interval_seconds
-   How often the model is retrained after initial bootstrap
+   -How often the model is retrained after initial bootstrap
-   Default: 7 days (604800 seconds)
+   -Default: 7 days (604800 seconds)

 #### [training]

 Controls model behavior and requirements.

  min_training_rows
-   Minimum number of feature windows required to train If not met, training fails and will retry later
+   -Minimum number of feature windows required to train
+   -If not met, training fails and will retry later
-   Example:
-     `1` → fast testing
-     `100+` → realistic baseline

  contamination
-   Expected proportion of anomalies in the data
+   -Expected proportion of anomalies in the data
-   Passed directly to Isolation Forest
+   -Passed directly to Isolation Forest
-   Typical values: `0.01`–`0.05`
+   -Typical values: `0.01`–`0.05`

  n_estimators
-   Number of trees in the Isolation Forest
+   -Number of trees in the Isolation Forest
-   Higher = more accurate, slower training
+   -Higher = more accurate, slower training

  threshold_percentile
-   Determines anomaly cutoff score
+   -Determines anomaly cutoff score
-   Lower = more aggressive detection
+   -Lower = more aggressive detection
-   Example:
-     `10.0` → bottom 10% considered anomalous

 #### [paths]

 Controls where guardd reads/writes data.

  db_path
-   SQLite database storing feature vectors and anomalies
+   -SQLite database storing feature vectors and anomalies

  model_path
-   Serialized model bundle used for detection
+   -Serialized model bundle used for detection

  guardd_path
-   Path to the eBPF collector binary
+   -Path to the eBPF collector binary

 #### Notes

  Config values override CLI defaults
  CLI arguments can still override config if explicitly provided
  For quick testing:

 ```toml
 bootstrap_retry_seconds = 60